tinymce/tinymce-docs/developer-guide/configuration-quick-start.md

-# Digging Deeper into Configuration Options
+# A helpful example

 Using the configuration options above you'll be able to instantiate TinyMCE and perform the initial customizations to match your editor requirements.
 TinyMCE has many many other configuration options available that enable further customization and extension of the editor.

-The full list of configuration options is [available here].
+You will find full list of [configuration options here](../configuration-reference/).
+Plugins, their options and control associations are [available here](../plugin-toolbar-menu-controls/).

-Some advanced installation configurations are shown here.
+To help get you started, let's walk through an (advanced) TinyMCE configuration example.

 ```html
 <!-- place in header of your html document -->